2019 Municipal Election

-Instead of choosing ONE candidate, ranked choice voting allows voters to rank all candidates according to their preference (1st, 2nd, 3rd, etc.).
+Instead of choosing TWO candidates, ranked choice voting allows voters to rank all candidates according to their preference (1st, 2nd, 3rd, etc.).

 In each round of ranked choice voting, the candidate with the lowest number of votes is eliminated.
 When a voter's number one choice is eliminated, their second choice is included in the count for the second round.
 This process continues until the final round.Please click on the video to see a demonstration of how ranked choice voting works.